garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

 On your host machine, enter the IP address of your site followed by `/backend` (or URL if you are using the hostupdater Vagrant plugin).
 You should be able to login with the credientials you input above.

-### Commit your customizations to Git
+### Commit your customization to Git

-Assuming all of the above works, you are at a good checkpoint before we do some final customizations for Heroku.
+Assuming all of the above works, you are at a good checkpoint before we do some final customization for Heroku.

 In the terminal window, execute the following to stage and then commit your changes